-Notes to the Financial Statements (Continued) Year ended December 31, 2023
+Notes to the Financial Statements (Continued) Year ended December 31, 2023 (Expressed in United States dollars, unless otherwise stated)

 (h) Leases (continued):

 As a lessee (continued)

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Group's and Company's incremental borrowing rate.
 Generally, the Group and Company use their incremental borrowing rate as the discount rate.